 We welcome all volunteers, but prioritize the publicly accessible areas with water quality data needs.
 The wait time for a publicly accessible monitoring site may be as little as one month or up to two years.

-If a publicly accessible monitoring site becomes available in your area, you will be notified.
 Certification requires a two-year commitment to monthly monitoring and a three phase training process:

 - Phase I: Learn water quality monitoring methods in a hands-on classroom setting.
 Testing procedures will be demonstrated and trainee(s) will be guided step-by-step as they conduct the tests.
 Safety precautions are strongly emphasized.
 Approximately 2 to 3 hours in length.